earthfast/earthfast-farcaster-bot/README.md

 1. `npm install`
 2. `cp .env.tmpl .env`
 3. Update the `.env` file with your API keys
-4. `npm run generate-bot-signer`
-5. `npm run start`
+4. `npm run start`

 ### Create a sub project

-This bot will create a sub project on the project multiplex contract based on the user's message.
+This bot will create a site based upon a token sub project defined by the user's message.

-The bot expects the following format:
-`@EarthfastBot !create <token ticker> <token address> <escrow amount>`
+The bot expects the user to tag @pageplex, or reply to @pageplex in their message.
+The message must contain a token address, ticker, and chainId (or chain name).
+It currently supports Ethereum, Polygon, BSC, Solana, Base, Arbitrum, and Optimism.

-Once the project is created, the bot will publish a cast in response to the user's message with the project id and a link to the website.
+Once the project is created, the bot will publish a cast in response to the user's message with a link to the new website.

 #### Guides: